Code-Institute-Submissions/Mass_Ctrlr/testing_readme.md

 ![Music page - validation (initial report with errors)](./assets/readme_images/music_page_validation(errors).png)
 ![Music page - validation](./assets/readme_images/music_page_validation.png)

-After checking Functionality after removing the code, the apple music player would not show.
+After checking Functionality after removing the code, the apple music player would not show - I added back in the "allow-same-origin" attribute as this was only a warning rather than an error.
+Adding this back in fixed the issue of the player no longer showing.

 #### Gallery page